dan-nyanko/d3-chart-framework/README.md

 ## Hows does it work?
 The main idea behind `d3-chart-framework` is to create *detached* `Node` class(es), which are an SVG group that are not immediately attached to the DOM.
 The key word here is *detached*.
 This simple, yet effective method allows for custom, *reusable*, *extendable* `Node` classes that utilize the D3js [workflow](https://github.com/d3/d3-selection/blob/master/README.md#joining-data).

-A `Node` can be any visualization, for example, a single 'circle' SVG element or a more sophisticated group of SVG elements, such as a line segment that contains two circles for the start and end points, connected by a 'line', such as the `[SegmentNode](/examples/shared/nodes/SegmentNode.js)`.
+A `Node` can be any visualization, for example, a single 'circle' SVG element or a more sophisticated group of SVG elements, such as a line segment that contains two circles for the start and end points, connected by a 'line', such as the [SegmentNode.js](examples/shared/nodes/SegmentNode.js).

 Therefore to utilize `d3-chart-framework`, one only has to create one or more custom nodes and provide them to a Chart or Plot.

-To further illustrate this concept, view the example of a `[RectNode](examples/shared/RectNode.js)` that display a rectangular marker on a `ScatterPlot`.
+To further illustrate this concept, view the example of a [RectNode.js](examples/shared/RectNode.js) that displays a rectangular marker on a `ScatterPlot`.

 ## Dependencies